 In short, question everything, believe nothing, start getting paranoid and maybe wear a tinfoil hat.
 O.k. that’s perhaps a little extreme, but getting educated is critical and far simpler than you’d think.
 Actually, it’s as easy as choosing the right seat in the house – the imposing sushi counter.

 Plonking yourself down right in front of the chef can be a fairly intimidating experience the first time for sure.
-With a culinary tradition steeped in a myriad of etiquette and ritual, knowing where to even place your chopsticks can seem like a task fraught with error.
+With a culinary tradition steeped in a myriad of etiquette and rituals, knowing where to even place your chopsticks can seem like a task fraught with error.
 My advice for those looking to learn though would be to jump right in.
 Be open, be honest, be curious.
 Don’t BS you’re way through.
 I’ve yet to meet any chef behind the counter who doesn’t explode with excitement at the merest hint their customer is engaged and enquiring.

 Case in point, Antonio Rivera, a stalwart of the multi-award winning Takashi team in downtown SLC.
 Rivera gets animated when asked about interacting with customers.

 “I love that part of my job!”, explains Rivera.
-Echoing Whiting’s earlier sentiment, Rivera continues, “we joke with customers about how our fish gets to our cutting boards while LA’s fish is still sitting in traffic.
+Echoing Whiting’s earlier sentiment, Rivera continues, “We joke with customers about how our fish gets to our cutting boards while LA’s fish is still sitting in traffic.
 But in all seriousness, the globalization of international markets means so much product is funneled through so few ports, and from there we are able to source the same things that Nobu and Sawa and Ota are receiving.

 Showing the depth (terrible pun intended!) of flavors available when we move away from the big three American sushi fish: maguro, sake and hamachi.
 Seasonal products have such poor marketing but they add so much more to the experience of sushi; showing how dynamic sushi culture is in presenting the seasons and local terrain.
 Showcasing these lesser known fish teaches our customers and chefs to appreciate the wide range of textures and flavors and also knife skills.”

 And of course, a rising tide raises all boats (yes, more terrible puns, I’m here all week).
 The more discerning clientele become, the more empowered restaurants can be in their sourcing.
-Rivera underlines the point further explaining, “the more educated our customer and local chefs are the better the demand for sustainability and environmental choices.
+Rivera underlines the point further explaining, “The more educated our customers and local chefs are the better the demand for sustainability and environmental choices.
 Ignorance leads to overfishing and poor farming practices.”

 In the decade I have had the pleasure of working with Takashi we have educated and introduced our customers to many new fish.
 Our blue fin / toro is Croatian farmed; a step towards enjoying a famous and traditional product while mitigating the impact of our ravenous demands.”

 Sustainability is of course a whole other topic to itself, and while I could go on, I’m going to hand the baton over to you.
 Now it’s your turn.
 Start getting educated about the fish on your plate.
-The next time you dine out for sushi, ask your chef a couple more questions that you normally would.
+The next time you dine out for sushi, ask your chef a couple more questions than you normally would.
 Because yes, there’s great sushi in Utah if you know where to look.

 Credit.
-Many thanks to Kyoto, Sushi Groove and Takashi and the cast of millions for providing their time, patience and expertise in helping produce this piece.
+Many thanks to Kyoto, Sushi Groove and Takashi, and the cast of millions for providing their time, patience, and expertise in helping produce this piece.
 If in doubt – eat at any three of these restaurants – you’ll be glad you did.

-• Food talk group – chew the fat with other likeminded Utah foodies
+- Food talk group – chew the fat with other like-minded Utah foodies over on Facebook.

-• Best of SLC 2024 – our ever updating list of what’s best in the Beehive
+- Best of SLC 2024 – what you can’t miss in the Beehive right now.

 This article may contain content provided by one of our paid partners.
 These are some of the best businesses in Utah.
 For a list of all our current and past relationships see our partnership history page.

-1. Thanks Stuart.
+Thanks Stuart.
 Why people think being near the sea – any sea – somehow magically bestows sushi places with something special makes no sense.
 If they actually think all that fish is magically available at the docks of every city from Seattle to Miami, there’s probably no hope for them anyway.

 Personally, I find the Tasmanian sea trout from the waters just off Santa Barbara better than the ones caught in Tampa – head held up high with the nose even higher 🙂

-1. Thanks for reading Rod!
+Thanks for reading Rod!
 I just had to get the words out as I’ve had to defend Utah sushi so many times over, now I can just send them a link 😉

-2. I am moving out to SLC from Santa Cruz, CA in about a week and this article has been a big help.
+I am moving out to SLC from Santa Cruz, CA in about a week and this article has been a big help.
 I’ve known for quite a while that the sushi places out here don’t usually get fish fresh from our waters but I wasn’t sure what the sushi scene was like in SLC.
 I am, however, curious if I’ll be able to find Dungeness crab anywhere

-3. Pingback: Sitka Salmon Shares
+Pingback: Sitka Salmon Shares

-4. Excellent read!
+Excellent read!
 Thank you for clarifying a lot of misconceptions about sushi; this is important knowledge to be shared.
 Shout to Pho King Brandon for directing me to this fine article.